Join Our Volunteer Crew!

 Given limited staff, resources, and time, Save Mount Diablo depends on volunteers to take organizational effectiveness from excellent to exceptional.
 Save Mount Diablo seeks to connect a passionate community to our mission, cultivating a sense of ownership and proficiency in every volunteer position offered.
 Whether you want to help with restoration and stewardship, build and maintain trails, help with events, assist in the office, lead hikes, or advocate for us, there’s a place for you.

+Join Save Mount Diablo’s passionate, energetic and dedicated volunteers.
+There are plenty of opportunities to help us protect natural lands on and around Mount Diablo.
 Our open volunteer positions are below.
 Check the categories to find the appropriate contact for each department, and send them a brief email stating your interest and best way to reach you.

 Even if you don’t see a match, we may have a place for you!